FamilySearch/GEDCOM/attribute-event-requests/FAM-attribute.md

 ### Absence
+encoded as `NCHI 0`

 ### Used
-- Part of the [GEDCOM X specification](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) as a distinct stucture with URI `http://familysearch.org/v1/CoupleNeverHadChildren
+- Part of the [GEDCOM X specification](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) as a distinct structure with URI `http://familysearch.org/v1/CoupleNeverHadChildren`

 --------------------------
 ## Lived Together